Support Us Button Widget

 Indiana Central State Hospital | Photo via Haunted Rooms America

 The IRT has been home to countless performers since 1972.
-A former director enjoyed jogging + would sometimes do so inside the theatre.
-He was later struck and killed in a hit + run — but former employees claim to hear creaking floorboards as a ghostly figure can be spotted still jogging around.
+A former director enjoyed jogging + would sometimes do so inside the theater.
+He was later struck and killed in a hit and run — but former employees claim to hear creaking floorboards as a ghostly figure can be spotted still jogging around.

 IRT-Haunted Rooms America